Raneesh02/Appium2.0TestngJava/README.md

 mvn compile
 ```

-If above command is successful then only go forward otherwise do it again
+If the above command is successful then only go forward otherwise do it again

 ## Execution

-After appium setup is done and emulator / simulator is up and running then run
+After Appium setup is done and emulator/simulator is up and running then run

 ```sh